 You can also use grated horseradish from fresh horseradish root, however it is more intense so you won't need quite so much.
 This recipe uses 2 tablespoons of prepared horseradish, so I would recommend cutting that to 1 tablespoon of fresh horseradish.

-If you love sour cream feel free to omit some of the mayo and add in sour cream for an even more rich consistency.
+If you love sour cream feel free to omit some of the mayo and add in sour cream for an even richer consistency.

 You could make a healthier version of this sauce by using half mayo and half Greek yogurt.

-Increase the lemony flavor, but adding the zest of the lemon as well as the juice.
+Increase the lemony flavor by adding the zest of the lemon as well as the juice.

 Feel free to add fresh herbs like chives or parsley.

 Try making a horseradish mustard aioli by stirring through some English mustard powder or dijon mustard.

 Tips & Tricks For Making Horseradish Aioli Sauce